 Getting Set UpPreparing:

-To post your page as Coming Soon, you will first need to complete your release checklist and have your page reviewed and approved by Valve.
+To post your page as Coming Soon, you will first need to create a new application, complete your release checklist and have your page reviewed and approved by Valve.
 To do this, click "Create New App..." on your Steamworks dashboard and then follow the checklist on your product landing page.
 Everything in the "Your Store Presence" section is required prior to posting your store page.Getting Reviewed:

 Once you have your checklist complete, you'll need to hit the "Mark As Ready For Review" button in the top section of your product landing page.
 This will make your product visible to Valve for review and approval prior to release.Posting:

-Once your page has been approved, you will need to click the green "Post as Coming Soon" button for it show to show up publicly as coming soon.
+Once your page has been approved, you will need to click the green "Post as Coming Soon" button for it to show up publicly as coming soon.

 For more information on preparing for release, please see the Release Process

 Where & How It AppearsRelease Date Display:

 You can control how your release date appears and how specific you are ready to be.
 Within your 'Edit Store Page' section, you'll find a section that lets you define how your date should appear, whether as the actual intended release date or as a custom string such as 'Spring'.NOTE: As long as the current planned release date is over 10 days away, you can make that change on your end from the app landing page.
 The warning message we show there might be a bit misleading -- you'll only need to contacting us here if it's within 10 days from now or less (including if it's already passed).
 Please set your date as close to your actual release date as possible.